parklab/bamsnap/docs/read_plot.rst

 Read color (``-read_color_by``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BamSnap provides color sets for read strand and inter-chromosomal rearrangements.
+The program provides color sets for strand and chromosomes.

 Color by strand (``-read_color_by strand``)
 *******************************************